The IS Writing and Publishing Process | General Advice on Academic Writing and Publishing

 Contents: Getting started in library publication — Submitting your work — Queries and proposals — Increasing your odds — Writing and editing your work — Networking and collaboration — The academic environment — Related opportunities — Writing a book — Marketing and promotion : yourself and your work — The electronic environment — The business of publishing.

 - Hollister, Christopher V. Handbook of Academic Writing for Librarians.
 Chicago: Association of College and Research Libraries, a division of the American Library Association, 2013.
-(Main Stacks 808.06602 H72h)
+(Main Stacks 808.06602 H72h or online-newer edition)

 This book has chapters covering elements of style and organization in academic writing, as well as on understanding the journal and book submission and publication process.